 Top 10 countries most at risk from climate change

-The British risk analysis firm Maplecroft has released a 2011 scientific report ranking the top 10 countries at “extreme risk” for impacts from climate change.
+The British risk analysis firm Maplecroft has released a 2011 scientific report ranking the top 10 countries most at risk – in fact, at “extreme risk” – for impacts from climate change.
 It’s their Climate Change Vulnerability Index (CCVI) 2011.

 It’s no surprise to learn that all of the highly vulnerable countries are developing nations and approximately two-thirds are located in Africa.
 Overall, a third of humanity – mostly in Africa and South Asia – face the biggest risks from climate change.
 Meanwhile, rich nations in northern Europe will be least exposed.

 The top 10 countries at risk for climate change impacts, in order of their vulnerability, are Haiti, Bangladesh, Zimbabwe, Sierra Leone, Madagascar, Cambodia, Mozambique, Democratic Republic of Congo, Malawi and the Philippines, according to the Maplecroft report, which was released on October 26, 2011.
 Many of these countries have high population growth rates and suffer from high levels of poverty.

 Six of the world’s fastest growing cities were also singled out by the CCVI as being at “extreme risk” to climate change impacts.
 These cities included Calcutta in India, Manila in the Philippines, Jakarta in Indonesia, Dhaka and Chittagong in Bangladesh, and Addis Ababa in Ethiopia.